 When the snowstorm hits, the last thing that you expect is to discover that your HVAC system is in trouble.
 Instead of ignoring the system’s problems, you must learn proper maintenance to prolong the life of the machine.
 Depending on how you take care of your HVAC system during winter, it will reciprocate while taking care of your comfort.
 If you are not exactly sure how to prepare your HVAC system for winter, we have compiled a list with tips and to-dos from the best HVAC companies in Houston.

 Schedule a Preventive Maintenance Appointment Before Winter

 The best time to maintain your HVAC system is during the spring or fall.
 Those are probably the seasons when your furnace and AC are needed the least.
 By scheduling at least two annual checkups with the local HVAC companies in Houston, you can ensure that your HVAC system runs at its peak efficiency before you need it the most.

-Before one of the professional HVAC companies in Houston arrive at your home, you can check the system yourself, for any unusual odors, aberrant noises, or leaks in the ductwork.
+Before one of the professional heating replacement Houston arrive at your home, you can check the system yourself, for any unusual odors, aberrant noises, or leaks in the ductwork.
 Finding some telltale signs of potential issues can help you make the most of your technician’s time.

 Turn Off the HVAC System When You Need It the Least

 You can transfer your burden of switching off your HVAC system to a programmable thermostat and save energy during the winter season.
 If your HVAC system is connected to your smartphone and Wi-Fi connectivity, you can track and control the system’s energy consumption.
 Setting your thermostat to 68 degrees Fahrenheit while you are home can save a lot of energy.
 Furthermore, you need to lower the temperature at night by 10 to 15 degrees or during the daytime when you are not at home.

 You can also control this temperature setting from your smartphone application and save up to 15% on your electricity bill.